glad-tidings/BumsBot/README.md

 [Download BOT](https://github.com/glad-tidings/BumsBot/releases)

 ## Settings
-Enter all account phone number in data.txt file and add proxies in proxy.txt(e.g. socks5://10.10.10.10:1080)
+Enter all account phone number and api_id and api_hash in data.txt file and add proxies in proxy.txt(e.g. socks5://10.10.10.10:1080)

+## Telegram API
+You can get api_id and api_hash from [Telegram API](https://my.telegram.org)

 ## ☕Buy me a coffee
 ```